Samsung/tizen-docs/docs/application/native/guides/machine-learning/machine-learning-training.md

 ml_train_model_add_layer(model, layer);
 ```

-There are 2 types of layers.
-One type includes commonly trainable weigths and another type does not includes.
+There are two types of layers.
+One type includes commonly trainable weights and the other type does not include.
 The following are the available properties for each layer type which include commonly trainable weights:

 Type | Key | Value | Default value | Description